gnosis/GECO/Proposals/AliceDappGECO.md

 Linkedin: https://www.linkedin.com/in/markspereira/

-**Daniel Bar**: Cofounder, Project Manager.
-Daniel has experience working as an R&D Engineer in the semiconductor industry and nanoelectronics.
-Deeply rooted in the Chinese cryptocommunity and leading the bitfwd community in APAC region.
+**Daniel Bar**: Cofounder, UX Researcher, Digital products growth.
+Daniel has founded a thriving crypto community ventures network called [bitfwde.com](bitfwde.com).
+Deeply networked in the Chinese, the U.S and Europre.
+Primary focused on cryptocommunity and leading the bitfwd community in APAC region #Blockathon.

 Linkedin: https://www.linkedin.com/in/dtbar/